List of Mighty Avengers story arcs: The Unspoken (Issues #27-31)

 While the rest of the team settles into their new base, "The Infinite Avengers Mansion", U.S. Agent and Quicksilver encounter The Unspoken in China.
 Quicksilver explains that The Unspoken was the Inhumans' former king, before he was deposed and banished by his cousin Black Bolt for his power-hungry ways.
 Before the two can act, The People's Defense Force (China's Superteam) accost The Unspoken, demanding he leave the country.
 The Unspoken responds by defeating them in an instant, prompting U.S. Agent to suggest calling not just their team, but all the Avengers teams to combat such a threat.

 Meanwhile, Stature desires revenge against the Scarlet Witch for the death of her father and has lured the Young Avengers to assist her.
 Ronin (Clint Barton) follows them, also desiring revenge against "Wanda".
 During the fight, Wiccan uses his powers to break through Loki's illusion, but the villain retreats before he is fully revealed.

-While Hercules and Amadeus call the other Avengers teams for help, USAgent, Quicksilver and the recovered Chinese heroes attack The Unspoken, who uses Xerogen Crystal powder to turn them into Alpha Primitives.
+While Hercules and Amadeus call the other Avengers teams for help, U.S. Agent, Quicksilver and the recovered Chinese heroes attack The Unspoken, who uses Xerogen Crystal powder to turn them into Alpha Primitives.
 The other Avengers (barring Osborn's groups) join the battle, but many of them also succumb to the powder's effects.

 At the same time, Pym is exploring the outer reaches of existence.
 There, he encounters Eternity, who thanks him for saving his being from succumbing to the chaos wave, and tells him that he is the universe's Scientist Supreme.
 Upon his return to the universe, Pym marshalls the remaining Avengers, having Amadeus and Hercules infiltrate the "Slave Engine", which contains a supply of Xerogen Crystals, and disable it.
 Pym then uses the engine's chronal ray, used to accelerate the growth of the crystals, on The Unspoken, turning him into a weak old man.